 5.2.3.6 Privacy issue in PC3a interface

 PC3a interface will be used to transfer the configuration data that is used to perform 5G ProSe Direct Discovery.
-According to clause 6.3.1.4 of TS 23.304 [2], the UE Identity is included in the Discovery Request message.
+According to clause 6.3.1.4 of TS 23.304 [2], the UE identity is included in the Discovery Request message.
 Privacy of UE identity is ensured by the confidentiality protection over PC3a interface.

 5.2.4 Security of service-based interfaces used in 5G Prose